danwing/https-local-domains/draft-thomson-https-local-domains.md

 Public Key extension {{?RFC7250}}.
 When the client receives the server's raw public key or certificate, the client checks if the hash matches the public key received in the TLS ServerHello.
 If they match, the client authenticates the TLS connection.
-If they do not match, the client rejects authentication; in most cases the client will ask the user to correct the authentication problem.
+If they do not match, the client behavior falls back to the client's normal handling of the presented TLS raw public key or certificate (which may well be valid).

 # Unique Host Names {#unique}